gifale95/BERG/source/data_storage.rst

 How to Access NEST
 ====================

-NEST is stored in a public Amazon S3 bucket made available through the **AWS Open Data Program**.
+NEST is stored in a public `Amazon S3 bucket <https://neural-encoding-simulation-toolkit.s3.us-west-2.amazonaws.com/index.html>`_ made available through the **AWS Open Data Program**.
 You do **not need an AWS account** to browse or download the data.
-By downloading the data you will agree to NEST's :doc:`Terms and Conditions </about/terms_and_conditions>`.
+By downloading the data you agree to NEST's :doc:`Terms and Conditions </about/terms_and_conditions>`.

 To access the bucket, use the following information: